 The cabbage soup made with cabbage, onions, celery, peppers and tomatoes, contains almost no calories.
 You’re bound to lose weight, though it might be all water and muscle tissue, not fat.
 It’s definitely not one you’d want to be on longer than a week.
 No protein, no carbs, no fat.
 Hey, what’s left?
 If you're prone to flatulence, you'd better open the windows...

 Weight Watchers Diet

 Oh, this one works great!
 It encourages healthy eating, exercise and a positive lifestyle.
 In 1967 I lost forty pounds at Weight Watchers.
 There is the support of group meetings.
 In 1997, I lost sixty-five pounds with Weight Watchers.
+(Yes, the same forty-five pounds again plus twenty).
 It works!
 But it takes months of healthy eating to lose this much weight.

 Healthy Diets Don't Promise Miracles

 Actually, there are scads of healthy and sensible diets that work.
 The trouble is, they don't promise miracles.
 None of that "LOSE 20 POUNDS IN TWO WEEKS" stuff.
 On a healthy diet, you might expect to lose a pound or two a week.
 This is very frustrating for those of us who procrastinate with our dieting until the week before we want to go to the beach.

 So, if I Lost 165 lbs. on Crash Diets, I Must be Skinny, Right?